Pawar’s Pakistan comment distorted by Modi says NCP

 Modi, at a rally in Nashik ahead of Maharashtra assembly elections on Thursday, had claimed that Pawar, at a recent event, said he liked Pakistan.

-The NCP denied the charge, accusing the prime minister of distorting Pawar's statement.
+The NCP denied the charge, accusing the Prime Minister of distorting Pawar's statement.

 Sharad Pawar slams BJP, says 'govt spreading lies about Pakistan for political gains'